jihane01/learning-notes/notes/git branch workflow.md

 # git branching strategy
 ## The main Gold
-main is the stable branch if you have master you should update your git to the newset version
+main is the stable branch if you have master you should update your git to the newset version i did updated
 ## THe standard worflow
 The `main` branch is always stable and deployable.
 All new work is done on **feature branches**.